Financial Samurai

 In conclusion, I believe there is no such thing as a true meritocracy.
 Public schools should be accessible to all.
 Private schools, on the other hand, are free to admit whomever they choose.

 Where you go to school is overrated.
-It’s what you do with your education that matters the most.
+The median income for Ivy League graduates isn't impressive.
+It's what you do with your education that matters the most.

 Are you for an entrance exam or lottery admissions?